 - If you want assured continuity, a managed service is the answer.

 The answer to whether you should hire an in-house executive assistant, or a managed virtual assistant depends on which model will help you and your team be most productive for the long haul.
 A managed virtual assistant service is a long-term investment on both sides of the relationship with a company.
 In contrast, an in-house assistant is an investment in a relationship with an individual.
 Use these questions to figure out which approach is best for you.

 Review site Clutch lists more than 4,000 virtual assistant service providers offering remote admins, including freelance platforms, contract agencies, and managed service providers.
 Meanwhile, the traditional in-person executive admin role has shrunk by 40 percent since 2000, and administrative assistant is the third hardest-to-fill role, according to job site Lensa.

 Finding the right assistant for yourself and/or your executive team is daunting.
 In-person assistants are hard to find, and thousands of vendors make choosing a virtual assistant a significant challenge.

-To learn more about hiring and working with a virtual assistant, download The Ultimate Guide to Hiring a Virtual Assistant.
+To learn more about hiring and working with a virtual assistant, read The Ultimate Guide to Hiring Virtual Assistants.